CutterDev/DSEngine/README.md

 # DSEngine
-Game Engine created with OpenGL in C++
+Game Engine created using WPF as for the UI and Tools.
+OpenGL is used as the API for the graphics.